jenagansivakumar/full-stack-ai-cms/README.md

-# go-kafka

-AI-Enhanced Content Workflow Manager
+# AI-Enhanced Content Workflow Manager

 This project is a content management system with AI-enhanced features, allowing for CRUD operations, automated tagging using OpenAI, and content recommendations.
 It’s fully containerized using Docker for ease of deployment.